junaid-mohammad/BlackBox/README.md

 ## 🔐 Authentication Levels

-This SQL branch of **BlackBox** tackles authentication step by step:
+This SQL version of **BlackBox** tackles authentication step by step:

 1. ✅ **Level 1: Register & Log In using Email & Password**